Raymond Normand: Early life and education

 Raymond Normand was born on 14 November 1919 in Auby, Nord, a small industrial village located not far from Douai.
 He was the second child of Maria Duhem and Just Normand, who already had a daughter, Jeanne, five years older than he.
 His father had been a miner until he came back mutilated from World War I. Despite this he managed to work as an electrician.
 Raymond spent his first ten years in Flers-en-Escrebieux, living on the countryside in contact with nature, peasants and house animals.

 From his very early years, he had expressed a passion for drawing and painting.
 Back in Auby, he attended the high school and the Art School in Douai.
 However, in 1934, he was forced to interrupt his studies because of a bone disease which kept him bedridden for two years.
 Although he had undergone several surgeries, he had to cope with the after effects for the rest of his life.
 Following his convalescence he decided to leave the high school in order to dedicate himself full-time to his studies at the Art School in Douai.

 Because of their son's health, his parents decided to take him to the South of France.
 They settled in Marseille in 1937, and stayed there until 1941, Raymond attended sculpture and drawing classes at the art school.
 During that period, he met César Baldaccini, a famous French sculptor, with whom he stayed in contact for many years despite the different directions into which their art evolved.

-In 1943, he was sent to Nazi Germany to comply with Compulsory Labor Service.
+In 1943, he was sent by the Vichy government to Nazi Germany for forced labor as part of Service du travail obligatoire during World War II.
 Due to his leg problem, he was assigned a job in an office.